-Coin Ends the Summer with Upset Customers, Promises a Shipping Date of Spring 2015
+Coin Ends the Summer with Upset Customers

 It isn’t often that you see someone with a coin purse or a wallet stuffed with paper bills.
 Stores handle less cash and change, opting for plastic currency instead.
 You can pay your rent online, order your lunch from your phone, and set up automatic bill pay with your bank and you won’t have to worry about forgetting to make a payment.
 We’re using “imaginary” money daily.
 Instead of pulling out the cash you need from under a mattress, your money is a number on the computer screen.
 Credit and debit cards are used instead of cash or checks-and let’s be honest- they’re more convenient.
 If you have multiple cards, then there’s one piece of technology that’s going to make your wallet even less bulky: Coin.